 Plus, everyone in the niche site space knows about the EF marketplace.
 And let’s face it, if you want to sell a site then you probably want to move it pretty quickly.
 For me, I was ready to get started in either doing some Amazon FBA or starting an ecommerce site and I knew that I could flip my site reasonably fast with EF.

 Listing Your Site With Empire Flippers

-The site that I sold with EF was about 11 months old and bringing in around $3,000/month at the time of listing.
+One of the first of the sites that I sold with Empire Flippers a few years ago was about 11 months old and bringing in around $3,000/month at the time of listing.
 The niche is seasonal and I listed it during the high time in hopes that a buyer would want to jump on it and profit off that high period.
 It ended up taking about a month from when I submitted the site until it sold.

 What Happens After Your Listing Goes Live

 It didn’t take long for the marketplace listing to get depositors.
 When this happens, you have to give the depositor access to the site’s Google Analytics account.

 However, you do not have to give the depositors access to your Amazon Associates account (this wasn’t the case the first time I used EF, so kudos to them for making that change).
 And then the questions start.

 This is the point where my experience with EF began to turn sour. (this was for a sale in 2015) You see, the first time that I used them, the questions that I got about my site were reasonable ones on things like the link building that I’d done.
 That was not the case this time.